Jugendhackt/Request/README.md

 ![](docs/design.png)

-- Input a URL of an API and a JSON-transformtion 🗜
+- Input a URL of an API and a JSON-transformation 🗜
 - View posts of different platforms in one convenient feed. 📜

 ## Technologies